-The aforementioned contractual liabilities of the Company and its subsidiaries did not result in significant financial fluctuations.
+The aforementioned contractual liabilities of the Group did not result in significant financial fluctuations.

 18. Share-based payment transaction

 The "share-based payment" transaction cost for the equity clearing between the Group and its employees is measured at the fair value on the equity instruments vested date.
 Fair value is measured by the appropriate pricing model.